MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 });
 ```

 - so when we enter the url http://localhost:3101/schools/harvard/users/tom, our page outputs:

 ```
+plaintext
 tom wishes harvard wasn't so expensive.
 ```

 - parameters must be valid JS variable names
     - schoolName works, school-name does not

 ## Optional parameters
 - sometimes, parameters are optional, if that is the case use a '?' at the end
 - optional parameters must be the very last parameter

 ```
+js
 server.route({
     method: 'GET',
     path: '/my-age/{age?}',